getty-zig/getty.so/docs/user-guide/tutorial/index.md

 - Build up to the above `Serializer` implementation.
 - Extend `Serializer` to support non-scalar types, such as `std.ArrayList(i32)`.
 - Write a JSON deserializer.
-- Explore how custom (de)serialization works in Getty.
+- Learn how to customize the (de)serialization process.